Continuous Glucose Monitoring (CGM)

 - There are two types of CGM:

-- Professional CGM is a service provided or arranged through our office, in which the device is attached here, worn for up to a week, and removed here.
+- Professional CGM is a service provided or arranged through our office, in which the device is attached at our office, worn for up to 2 weeks, and removed at our office.
 Data is then downloaded, analyzed, and reviewed with you as the basis for enhanced treatment recommendations.

-- Personal CGM is a device you own, allowing continuous real-time monitoring of blood glucose and including audible high and low blood sugar alerts.
+- Personal CGM is a device you own, allowing continuous real-time monitoring of blood glucose and with some devices including audible high and low blood sugar alerts.
 We can order the device and supplies, and arrange for one-on-one training.

 - There are currently two companies with CGM devices: